Doubts Chapter 44

 Sunday, January 16, 1983

 Rose is not speaking to me, but I pretend everything is fine because we still have to live together.
-I thought when I got to Church that Jeff would be mad at me too, but on the contrary, he is so friendly towards me, and this only seemed to make Rose more upset with me.
+I thought that when I got to Church, Jeff would be mad at me too, but, on the contrary.
+He is so friendly towards me, and this only seemed to make Rose more upset with me.

 After church, Mom’s lawyer called.
 He told me that Dave and I need to get married as soon as possible because it would be so much easier for me to stay in the county.
-When I got off the phone I sat down and started to write to Dave.
+When I got off the phone, I sat down and started to write to Dave.
 I was so uncomfortable writing the letter that I gave up.
 Ed offered to write the letter for me.
-I felt so uneasy about it and I sure hope Dave would understand.
+I felt uneasy about it and wasn’t sure Dave would understand.

 Thursday, January 20, 1983

-I got up at 5:00 a.m. and was in such a good mood.
-I got lots of things done and ready for the day.
+I got up at 5:00 a.m. and was in a good mood.
+I got a lot done, and I am ready for the day.
 But it all changed when I went to work for Dave’s mom.
 When I got there, everything seemed fine.
 Then Lisa told me that Dave’s Dad had called from Hawaii.
-He called because he was very concerned about Dave being engaged.
+He called because he was concerned about Dave’s engagement.
 He wanted to know more about who I was.
 Lisa told me a little about what they had talked about.
-I kind of wished she hadn’t, but then again I am glad she did.
+I kind of wished she hadn’t, but then again, I am glad she did.

-His Dad has been doing everything he can to talk Dave out of getting married until he was done with school, which will probably be in another two years.
-Dave must have told his Mom and Dad about my spelling because they both seem worried about me not being very smart.
-Lisa also told me it was important that I go to school so that I could talk to him on his level and so that he wouldn’t get tired of me.
+His Dad has been doing everything he can to talk Dave out of getting married until he is done with school, which will probably be in another two years.
+Dave must have told his Mom and Dad about my spelling, because they both seem worried that I’m not very smart.
+Lisa also told me it was important that I go to school so I could talk to him on his level, so he wouldn’t get tired of me.

 I started to cry.
 I didn’t mean to.
 I just felt so bad about myself.
-Then she said added that I needed to take English classes and classes on etiquette.
+Then she added that I needed to take English and etiquette classes.
 I didn’t even know what etiquette meant.
-It sounded like I needed this class so that I wouldn’t embarrass him when we were in public.
-And classes on politics, because that’s what their son loved talking about.
+It sounded like I needed this class so I wouldn’t embarrass him in public.
+I also needed to take classes on politics, because that’s what their son loved talking about.
 Great!
-Just want I always wanted.
+Just what I always wanted.
 I couldn’t believe what I was hearing.

-Here I was crying while Lisa was trying to help me see the logic.
-She said, “If Dave one day becomes the Prophet of our Church, then you will be asked to give talks too, and if you take classes you would have something smart to say when you gave your talks.”
-My mouth dropped as I thought to myself, she didn’t just say she thought he might become the next Prophet!
-I did not know how to respond to that, so I continued to listen to what she had to say.
+Here I was crying while Lisa kept trying to get me to see the logic.
+Then she added, “If Dave one day becomes the Prophet of our Church, then you will be asked to give talks too, and if you take classes, you will have something smart to say when you give your talks.”
+I was shocked!
+I thought to myself, she did not just say she thought he might become The Prophet someday!
+I did not know how to respond, so I kept listening as she kept talking.

-She also told me that his Dad wanted to meet me in person before he could even begin to approve of our relationship.
-Just when I thought it couldn’t get any worse, Lisa told me it was important for me to lose weight and eat healthier.
-I had to clean out my body because of all the junk food I had eaten all my life because she wanted healthy grandchildren.
-By now I was no longer listening to what she was saying because my head was overloaded.
-It was something about me going with her tomorrow to some kind of health food class.
+She told me that his Dad wanted to meet me in person before he could even begin to approve of our relationship.
+Just when I thought it couldn’t get any worse, Lisa told me I needed to lose weight and eat healthier.
+I had to clean out my body because of all the junk food I had eaten all my life, because she wanted healthy grandchildren.
+By now, I was no longer listening to what she was saying because my head was overloaded.
+It was something about me going with her tomorrow to a health-food class.

-When it was 4:00 pm, I took the bus back home again.
-By now I felt like a big fat blimp that was filled with nothing but junk food and had absolutely no brain.
-Then I remembered something Dave had said just before he had left for Hawaii and that was, “What are you going to do when our kids find out that their mom can’t spell?”
-It had hurt me when he had asked it, but now it hurt even worse.
+At 4:00 pm, I took the bus back home.
+By now, I felt like a big fat blimp that was filled with nothing but junk food and had absolutely no brain.
+Then I thought about something Dave had said to me just before he left for Hawaii.
+He had asked me to learn to spell one word a day.
+I had told him I would.
+He then said, “If you don’t, what are you going to do when our kids find out that their mom can’t spell?”
+It had hurt me when he had asked that, but now it hurt even worse.

-I am so thankful for my job and the people who I work with.
-I was able to set my problems aside, even if it was just for a few hours.
+I am so thankful for my job and the people I work with.
+I was able to set my problems aside, even if only for a few hours.
 When I was done with work, I went over to Ed’s place.
 I told Mom what Lisa had said to me.
-It must have bothered me more than I realized because when I talked about it, I started to cry.
-Mom made me feel worse.
-She told me that she didn’t blame his mom and dad for not wanting me for their daughter-in-law.
-She said you will be lucky to ever get married.
-Ed had been listing to Mom and I talk.
-He motioned for me to come into the other room with him.
-To my astonishment, he was able to say the things I needed to hear.
-He said, “You may be the hired help, but you earn your money through hard work and honesty.
-Anyone who knows you should be proud to have you as a daughter-in-law!”
-Ed said a lot more things.
-Everything that he said, I needed to hear.
-He also said that when you give a talk in church, it’s not how much schooling you have or how smart you are that makes it a good talk, but the Spirit.
-It matters more to be close to God than anything else.
+It must have bothered me more than I realized, because when I talked about it, I started crying.
+Mom made me feel even worse.
+She told me she didn’t blame his mom and dad for not wanting me to be their daughter-in-law.
+She said, “You will be lucky to ever get married!”

-I stayed and had family prayer with them.
+I stayed and joined them for family prayer.
 Ed gave the prayer.
 In his prayer, he prayed for me.
-It was a very beautiful prayer, just what I needed at the time.
-When he was done saying the prayer, he hugged me and told me to remember that he loved me.
-I felt like I mattered and that I would be okay.
+It was a very beautiful prayer, just what I needed.
+When he finished the prayer, he hugged me and told me to remember that he loved me.
+I felt I mattered and would be okay.

-When I got home, Rose was upset because she was planning a fireside and no one seemed like they wanted to come.
-I listened to her for a little bit and tried to act with empathy toward her, hoping it would help our relationship.
-Then I went into my room and I wrote out everything that was going through my head so that I could sleep.
-It was about five pages.
-Then I threw it out because I was afraid that Dave would find it.
+When I got home, Rose was upset because she was planning a fireside and no one seemed to want to come.
+I listened to her for a bit and tried to show empathy, hoping it would help our relationship.
+Then I went into my room and wrote down everything that was racing through my head so I could sleep.
+It was five pages.
+Then I threw it out because I was afraid Dave would find it.
 I felt so much better about myself.
-I was grateful for all the things Ed had said to me and I was able to fall asleep.

 Leave a Reply